PFTL/website/content/blog/22_Step_by_step_qt.rst

         value /= 10
         self.camera.set_brightness(value)

-The signal, when is emitted, comes together with the value.
+The signal, when is emitted, comes together with the value and will be passed as argument to the function to which you connected it.
 Since brightness is in the range from 0 to 10, we have to convert the value of the slider before sending it to the camera.
 Of course, the changes are not going to be reflected until you acquire a new image.
 If you want, you could also connect the change of the slider to acquiring an image.

 Acquiring a Movie: QtThreads
 ----------------------------